BrandanJV/color-detection-project/README.md

 Follow steps ahead to run the project.
 Multiple console windows will be opened.

 ### First console window:
-Let's run the color filtering node in the first console window.
+Open a new terminal and let's run the color filtering node.

 1. Switch to root user: